What really happened to Malaysia Airlines MH370 in 2014?

 Malaysia Airlines Flight 370 (MH370) disappeared on March 8, 2014, at 12.41 am after leaving Kuala Lumpur in Malaysia for Beijing in China.
 There were 227 passengers and 12 crew members on board.

-Several theories including those with a conspiratorial twist about the disappearance have emerged.
+Several theories, including those with a conspiratorial twist about the disappearance, have emerged.
 The mystery of what happened to MH370 remains unsolved.

 In August 2017, Zahid Raza, the honorary Malaysian consul in Madagascar, was shot dead in Madagascar’s capital Antananarivo in an apparent assassination.
-Amateur US flight investigator Blaine Gibson, who worked with Raza in tracking down debris from the plane, told Malay Mail that the diplomat “appeared to have been specifically targeted” and claimed that he has also received death threats.
+Amateur US flight investigator Blaine Gibson, who worked with Raza in tracking down debris from the plane, told Malay Mail that the diplomat “appeared to have been specifically targeted” and claimed that he had also received death threats.

-Dr. Victor Iannello, an original member of the independent group of specialists that helped Australian investigators try to locate the plane’s crash site, said the timing of Raza’s assassination just days before he was due to deliver several new pieces of debris to the Malaysian Ministry of Transport, “makes a possible link to MH370 even more suspicious”.
+Dr Victor Iannello, an original member of the independent group of specialists that helped Australian investigators try to locate the plane’s crash site, said the timing of Raza’s assassination just days before he was due to deliver several new pieces of debris to the Malaysian Ministry of Transport, “makes a possible link to MH370 even more suspicious”.

 Coincidentally, EgyptAir flight MS804 vanished over the Mediterranean on 19 May 19, 2016, exactly 804 days after MH370 vanished.